Jerwins/notes/_posts/2024-08-11-Weekly-Notes-32.md

 ![](https://i.imgur.com/Yn3Y8PI.jpeg)

 Last minute decision to drive the bride to the mahal.
-Cleaned up the car and had a chat with father who bless us and the newly bought car which had all the bad luck so far.
+Cleaned up the car and had a chat with father who blessed us and the newly bought car which had all the bad luck so far.
 Haha

 ![](https://i.imgur.com/S4zDb9b.jpeg)